 The second leg of the Triple Crown runs this weekend at Pimlico Race Course in Baltimore, Maryland.
 The 2018 Preakness Stakes is scheduled for a 6:20 PM ET post time on Saturday, May 19th and once again, we’ll get a look at another potential run for the Triple Crown.

-How to Bet on the 2018 Preakness Stakes Online in the USA
+How to Bet on the Preakness Stakes Race Online in the USA

-There are a handful of legal online racing sites that are already well-established and proven.
-BetAmerica and TwinSpires, for example, have each been around for more than 10 years now.
-Both sites are headquartered in the USA, are licensed and accept real money wagers on all major horse racing events.
+There are a handful of legal online racebook sites that are already well-established and proven.
+TVG and TwinSpires have been around for many years and are headquartered in the USA.
+All of our reccomended Preakness Stakes racebooks are licensed and accept real money wagers on all major horse racing events in all states they are operational in.

 BetAmerica and TwinSpires will both be taking Preakness Stakes bets this weekend and any wager you place online will be pooled with the actual track betting pools.
 This ensures you’ll be paid at full track odds just the same as if you had placed your bets in-person at Pimlico.

-If you do not already have an account, both sites will give you a welcome bonus as an added benefit for signing up and funding your account.
+If you do not already have an account, all of the Preakness Stakes betting apps listed here offer our readers a special welcome bonus as an added benefit for signing up and funding your account.

 How to Bet on the Preakness Stakes Everywhere Else

 Bookmakers in the rest of the world do not typically cover US-centric horse races, but the Preakness Stakes is a big exception.
-As a part of the coveted Triple Crown of US racing, the Preakness Stakes is a massive event every year that attracts upwards of 135,000 people to watch, celebrate and wager.
+As a part of the coveted Triple Crown of US racing, the Preakness Stakes is a massive event every year that attracts upwards of 135,000 fans.

 2018 Preakness Stakes Betting Preview